COVID-19: Ujjain near Indore shocks with 19 pc death rate

 Among those who have died are a police inspector and a BJP corporator, leading to major political parties pointing out to the city's creaky health infrastructure, and the Shivraj Singh Chouhan government responding by shunting out the district collector and the superintendent of police.
 The BJP corporator had even made social media videos of the poor medical care available at a private hospital here.

 Speaking to PTI, new Ujjain Collector Ashish Singh said, "We are trying to bring down the death rate by improving health care facilities here.
 We have launched several measures to identify people infected with the virus and to quarantine them.
 We are hopeful the curve will flatten in a fortnight."
-Ujjain has no government hospital and a private one - RD Gardi Hospital, with 750 beds, has been designated as a COVID-19 facility.
+Ujjain has no government medical college-cum-hospital (GMCH) and a private one - RD Gardi Medical College and Hospital, with 750 beds, has been designated as a COVID-19 facility.
 A 100-bed hospital in Indore has also been earmarked to treat COVID-19 patients from Ujjain, officials said.

 With local leaders from both the ruling BJP and Congress claiming the facilities and treatment at RD Gardi Hospital were below par, and several videos on this making the rounds of social media, the state government has placed Additional Collector Sujan Singh Rawat as nodal officer of the private facility.
 "We are bettering facilities at RD Gardi Hospital and issues concerning doctors and staff have been resolved," Rawat said.